You can use HPE StoreOnce storage appliances as backup repositories.

 To work with HPE StoreOnce, Veeam Backup & Replication leverages the HPE StoreOnce Catalyst technology and two HPE StoreOnce components:

 - HPE StoreOnce Catalyst agent.
 The HPE StoreOnce Catalyst agent is a component of the HPE StoreOnce Catalyst software.
-The HPE StoreOnce Catalyst agent is embedded into the Veeam Data Mover Service setup.
-When you add a Microsoft Windows server to the backup infrastructure, the HPE StoreOnce Catalyst agent is automatically installed on the added server together with the Data Mover Service.
+The HPE StoreOnce Catalyst agent is embedded into the Veeam Data Mover setup.
+When you add a Microsoft Windows server to the backup infrastructure, the HPE StoreOnce Catalyst agent is automatically installed on the added server together with Veeam Data Mover.

 - HPE StoreOnce appliance.
 The HPE StoreOnce appliance is an HPE StoreOnce storage system on which Catalyst stores are created.

-To communicate with HPE StoreOnce, Veeam Backup & Replication uses two Data Mover Services that are responsible for data processing and transfer:
+To communicate with HPE StoreOnce, Veeam Backup & Replication uses two Data Movers that are responsible for data processing and transfer:

 - Veeam Data Mover on the gateway server

-The HPE StoreOnce storage cannot host Veeam Data Mover Service.
+The HPE StoreOnce storage cannot host Veeam Data Mover.
 For this reason, to communicate with the HPE StoreOnce storage, you need to deploy a gateway server.
-Veeam Backup & Replication will automatically deploy a Veeam Data Mover on this gateway server.
+Veeam Backup & Replication will automatically deploy Veeam Data Mover on this gateway server.
 For more information, see Gateway Server.
 For communicating with the HPE StoreOnce storage appliances, the gateway server must run a 64-bit Microsoft Windows version.

-When any job addresses the backup repository, the Data Mover Service on the gateway server establishes a connection with the Data Mover Service on the backup proxy, enabling efficient data transfer over LAN or WAN.
+When any job addresses the backup repository, Veeam Data Mover on the gateway server establishes a connection with Veeam Data Mover on the VMware backup proxy, enabling efficient data transfer over LAN or WAN.

 The gateway server is selected when you assign a backup repository role to the HPE StoreOnce appliance.
 You can define the gateway server explicitly or instruct Veeam Backup & Replication to select it automatically.

-If you plan to use HPE StoreOnce as a backup repository, mind the following limitations.
-Limitations apply only if you use HPE StoreOnce in the integration mode, not the shared folder mode.
+If you plan to use HPE StoreOnce as a backup repository for jobs other than NAS backup and Veeam Plug-in for Enterprise Application jobs, consider the following recommendations and limitations.
+These requirements and limitations apply only if you use HPE StoreOnce in the integration mode, not the shared folder mode.

 - HPE StoreOnce does not support the reverse incremental backup method.

-- The HPE StoreOnce backup repository does not support the Defragment and compact full backup file option (for backup and backup copy jobs).
+- The HPE StoreOnce backup repository does not support the Defragment and compact full backup file option.

 - You cannot use HPE StoreOnce backup repositories as sources or targets for file copy jobs.